Learn about the factors that determine trade association effectiveness in the United States

 Policy leaders were asked to evaluate five randomly-selected associations with whom they are familiar from a list of 50 associations in Washington, D.C.
 The results shown on this site are limited to data for the overall association sector represented by the 50 associations.
 All data, including association-level data, are the exclusive property of APCO Worldwide.
 For information on findings for individual associations, please click here to contact us for more information.

-Beginning in the fall of 2014, this study was repeated using the same methodology.
+Beginning in 2014, this study was repeated annually using the same methodology.

 The Rankings present the top scoring organization for each characteristic, from among the trade associations we studied in Washington, D.C., using the TradeMarks methodology.
 As such, rankings do not necessarily include “best in D.C.” — some organizations were not reviewed.
 Furthermore, top scores on a particular characteristic should not be interpreted as receiving top scores overall.
 Some organizations performing very high in aggregate on the TradeMarks Index did not receive top marks in any one category.